ErikVerheul/OneBacklog/README.md

 ![img](https://github.com/ErikVerheul/OneBacklog/blob/master/src/assets/logo.png)

-<b>The product vision:</b><br />
+<b>The product vision:</b>
+<p>This tool aims to be an aid to the product owner(s) and allows all participants in product development to have a complete, well structured, view of the purpose and progress of the product development.
+The tool is inspired by Large-Scale Scrum (LeSS)</p>

-As super PO I need one integrated tool to manage the product backlog of all my products so that:
+As Product Owner (PO) I need one integrated tool to manage the product backlog of all my products so that:
 - I can map my portfolio in one tool
-- The area product owner or myself can manage the cross product requirement area backlog so that multiple teams get aligned to deliver the highest value first
+- My area product owner (APO) manages the cross product requirement area backlog so that multiple teams get aligned to deliver the highest value first
-- My PO's can manage their products
-- Dependencies within products are made visible so that the team, their PO or myself can act upon it
+- Dependencies within products are made visible so that the team and myself can act upon it
 - TO DO (low priority for now): Scrum teams can use the tool to do their refinements and run their sprints
 - Only PO's are authorized to change priorities
 - The tool runs in a browser and is accessible only by authorized users
 - Full security is in place
 - The tool must be intuitive and self explaining, advanced features should not decrease usability for basic usage

+<p>Larger organizations have multiple PO's and several requirement Areas PO's (APOs).
+The APOs and the PO together form a team, the Product Owner Team.
+This team makes product-wide prioritization decisions, but the PO always has the final decision.
+Also, scope and schedule decisions stay with the PO, he decides when to release what.
+See https://less.works/less/less-huge/area-product-owner</p>

 <b>Security:</b><br />
 The database and the web server have secure https access.